Slaley Hall

-Slaley Hall is a country house golf resort in Northumberland in North East England, built by local developers Seamus O'Carroll and John Rourke which hosted The Great North Open between 1996 and 2002.
-It is surrounded by 1000 acres (4 km²) of Northumberland forest and moorland.
+Slaley Hall is a country house near the village of Slaley and near to the Derwent reservoir.
+It was built as a hunting and shooting lodge by the Hunting family between 1912-1914.
+It was then bought by Major Jonathan Lee (Jack) Priestman and Christine Priestman nee Long (formerly of Shotley Park, Shotley Bridge) in 1947.
+After Mrs Priestman’s death in the mid eighties it was sold and vastly expanded and developed into a hotel and golf resort by local developers Seamus O'Carroll and John Rourke.
+Slaley hosted The Great North Open between 1996 and 2002.
+It is surrounded by 1000 acres (4 km2) of Northumberland forest and moorland.
 It also hosts Weddings, Anniversaries, Parties and Business events in the hotel run by the QHotels Group.

-It has many facilities including an indoor swimming pool, beauty salon, steam room, sauna, gym, sun beds, jacuzzi, and driving range.
+It has many facilities including an indoor swimming pool, beauty salon, steam room, sauna, gym, sun beds, Jacuzzi, and driving range.

-The England Football team have stayed at Slaley Hall when they are playing in the North East of England.
+The England Football team have stayed at Slaley Hall for fixtures in the North East of England.

-The hall has been used for concerts by Elton John, Madonna, Michael Jackson, Janet Jackson, Paul McCartney, Paul Weller and The Cure.

 The grounds include the Japanese Garden, a rare surviving example of a rock garden.
-It was designed and laid out before the First World War by the world-renowned Backhouse Nurseries of Acomb, near York.
+It was designed and laid out before the First World War.